Image from the UK, De Ruvigny’s Roll Of Honour.

 Born: 9th March 1870, St. Philips, Heigham, Norfolk.

 Baptised: 24th April 1870, at St. Philip’s Church, Heigham, Norfolk.
-Parents Ellen Margaret & William Chapman Cook – Joiner, of the parish of St. Philips.
+Parents Ellen Margaret & William Chapman Cook, a Joiner, of the parish of St. Philips.

-Died: 20th May 1915; age 45; died of Wounds – Gun Shot Wound to leg and Secondary Haemorrhage, at the Military Hospital, Western Heights, Dover, Kent.
+Died: 20th May 1915; age 45; died of Wounds received at the Front – Gunshot wound to leg and Secondary Haemorrhage, at the Dover Military Hospital, Western Heights, Dover, Kent.

 Present at death – Joseph Robinson, of the Military Hospital, Western Heights, Dover.